-The term "Emergency Dredging" includes in this instance dredging undertaken immediately after a flood or cyclone to re-open the port to commercial shipping, as well as additional restoration dredge works to return port depths to pre-flood or pre-cyclone depths and stabilise lawful structures that if not conducted in the annual dredging campaign will impact port operations.
-While the planned annual maintenance dredging activity is approximately 90,000m3, there is flexibility in volumes to annually maintain the port infrastructure.
-This is supported by the permit which states "must ensure that no more than 3,900,000 cubic metres (in-situ) of material derived from maintenance dredging of the Port of Bundaberg as specified in the application, is loaded, and dumped.",
+The term "Emergency Dredging" includes in this instance dredging undertaken immediately after a flood or cyclone to re-open the port to commercial shipping, as well as additional restoration dredge works to return port depths to pre-flood or pre-cyclone depths and stabilise lawful structures.
+It can be clearly distinguished from normal maintenance dredging.